 The Company recognizes an asset or liability for each of its defined benefit pension plans equal to the difference between the projected benefit obligation of the plan and the fair value of the plan's assets.
 Actuarial gains and losses and prior service costs that have not yet been included in income are recognized in the consolidated balance sheets in AOCE.
-Reclassifications to earnings from AOCE related to pension and postretirement plans are recorded to selling, distribution and administration expense.
+Prior to 2018, reclassifications to earnings from AOCE related to pension and postretirement plans are recorded to selling, distribution and administration expense.
+As a result of the adoption of ASU 2017-07 (see Note 1) in 2018, reclassifications to earnings from AOCE related to pension and postretirement plans were recorded to other (income) expense in 2018.

-Expenses related to the Company's defined benefit pension and defined contribution plans for 2017, 2016 and 2015 were approximately \$45,900, \$45,200 and \$36,000, respectively.
-Of these amounts, \$36,000, \$33,300 and \$26,600, respectively, related to defined contribution plans in the United States and certain international subsidiaries.
+Expenses related to the Company's defined benefit pension and defined contribution plans for 2018, 2017 and 2016 were approximately \$41,900, \$45,900 and \$45,200, respectively.
+Of these amounts, \$32,300, \$36,000 and \$33,300, respectively, related to defined contribution plans in the United States and certain international subsidiaries.
 The remainder of the expense relates to defined benefit pension plans discussed below.